Incremental Maintenance of Maximal Cliques in a Dynamic Graph: Enumeration of Change in Set of Maximal Cliques

-Our algorithm $\csnew$ uses as a subroutine Algorithm $\mce$ for enumerating all maximal cliques within a static subgraph of $G$.
-While $\mce$ is output-sensitive, practically, it is not the fastest algorithm for maximal clique enumeration.
-In practice, the most efficient algorithms for enumerating maximal cliques in a static graph are based on depth-first search using a technique called ``pivoting", such as the algorithm due to Tomita et al.~\cite{TTT06}.
-While the runtime of algorithms in this class is not provably output-sensitive, these algorithms are typically faster in practice than those algorithms that are provably output-sensitive.
+The algorithm $\csnew$ uses as a subroutine Algorithm $\mce$ (Chiba and Nishizeki~\cite{CN85}) to enumerate maximal cliques within a subgraph of $G$.
+While $\mce$ has theoretical properties of being output-sensitive, in practice, it is not the fastest algorithm for maximal clique enumeration.
+In practice, the most efficient algorithms for maximal clique enumeration in a static graph are based on depth-first search using a technique called ``pivoting", such as the algorithm due to Tomita et al.~\cite{TTT06}.
+While the runtime of these algorithms are not provably output-sensitive, they are faster in practice than those algorithms that are provably output-sensitive.

-The algorithm due to Tomita et al.~\cite{TTT06}, which we call $\tomita$, takes as input an undirected graph $G$ and returns $\cliques(G)$, the set of all maximal cliques in the graph.
-It is a recursive algorithm based on backtracking.
-It maintains a currently found clique, not necessarily maximal, and adds vertices one after the other to the current clique, declaring the current clique to be maximal when no further vertices can be added.
-The vertices are considered in a carefully chosen order using a method called ``pivoting".
-Though not output-sensitive, the $\tomita$ algorithm is shown to be worst-case optimal with a runtime of $O(3^{n/3})$ for an $n$ vertex graph.

-It is possible to directly improve the performance of the $\csnew$ algorithm by using $\tomita$ in place of $\mce$.
+The algorithm due to Tomita et al.~\cite{TTT06}, which we call $\tomita$, is a recursive algorithm based on backtracking for enumerating $\cliques(G)$, given $G$.
+In its recursive procedure, it maintains a currently found clique, not necessarily maximal, and adds vertices one to the current clique, declaring the current clique to be maximal when no further vertices can be added.
+The vertices are considered in a carefully chosen order using a method called ``pivoting". $\tomita$ is shown to be worst-case optimal with a runtime of $O(3^{n/3})$ for an $n$ vertex graph.
+It is possible to improve the performance of the $\csnew$ algorithm by directly using $\tomita$ in place of $\mce$.
 In the following, we show how to do even better.

-Note that $\csnew(G,H)$ may compute the same clique $c$ multiple times, if $c \in C'(e_1)$ and $c \in C'(e_2)$ for $e_1 \neq e_2$.
-Though duplicates are suppressed prior to emitting the cliques, by outputting $c$ only for one of the edges among $\{e_1,e_2\}$, the algorithm still pays the computational cost of computing a clique such as $c$ multiple times.
+\paragraph*{Reducing Redundant Clique Computation: } Note that $\csnew(G,H)$ may compute the same clique $c$ multiple times, for example, if $c \in C'(e_1)$ and $c \in C'(e_2)$ for $e_1 \neq e_2$.
+Duplicates are suppressed prior to emitting the cliques, by outputting $c$ only for one of the edges among $\{e_1,e_2\}$, but the algorithm still pays the computational cost of computing a clique such as $c$ multiple times.
 We present Algorithm $\csnewttt$ that eliminates the cost of having to even compute a clique such as $c$ multiple times.